MT2007/MT2007/README.md

 # MT2007

-this the first step to advance in Python.
+this the first step to advance in Java.

 thanks,